 *Anne is a 60 year old woman currently living with a spinal cord injury.
 An injury that was hugely unexpected and life altering, brought on after simple varicose vein surgery.
 As a passionate advocator, nurse and someone who has helped Anne on her journey, Grace from myNurse wants to share Anne’s story.’
+You can read the second part of this story here.

 I recorded an audio with *Anne recently to capture the moments of the beginning of her journey to rehabilitation.
 However, the words written here can do no justice to her personal experiences of our healthcare system.
 (A system prior to the introduction of the NDIS.)